OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 Entertainment and Related Services power rich experiences and enable you to access a variety of content, applications and games.

-Learn moreTop of page Xbox and Xbox LiveXbox and Xbox Live
+Learn MoreTop of page Xbox and Xbox LiveXbox and Xbox Live

 Xbox consoles are hardware devices that you can use to access and play games, movies, music, and other forms of digital entertainment.
 Xbox Live is the online gaming and entertainment service from Microsoft that enables you to find content and connect with friends, on Xbox Live and other gaming and social networks, from a variety of devices, including Xbox consoles, PCs and mobile devices.